S4-Hosting/S4-Open-Source-We-Use/README.md

 Our main services are all hosted at the sustainalbe Telia Helsinki Data Centre, with backups and utilities hosted at a sustainable Ineterxion data centre in Amsterdam.

-* Our web servers are CentOS and run Open Litespeed or LiteSpeed Enterprise web server, with Cyberpanel as a control panel.
+* Our web servers are Debian and run a mixture of Nginx,Open Litespeed or LiteSpeed Enterprise web server, with Cyberpanel as a control panel.
 * Our mail servers are Ubuntu and are running our customised version of Mail-in-a-box.
 * Our analytics servers are CentOS, running OpenLiteSpeed and Matomo analytics.
 * Our utilities server running various monitoring services is Ubuntu and runs Statping as an uptime monitor.